Fretboard Set Up

 6. Inlay the fret dots and glue in place.

-8. Sand the dots level with the wood and sand the face smooth with higher grit sandpaper and polish with drum polishing wheel.
+7. Sand the dots level with the wood and sand the face smooth with higher grit sandpaper.

-10. Clean out all the fret slots to remove sanding dust and any wax, so the frets will seat all the way into the slot.
+8. Clean out all the fret slots to remove sanding dust, so the frets will seat all the way into the slot.

 After the final construction, sanding and finishing of the instrument, I finish the fretboard set up.